What "Manufacturing Intelligence" Actually Means (and Why Your ERP Needs It)

 The Test

-A simple test for whether a tool is genuinely manufacturing intelligence: can it tell you, right now, whether today's production plan will hit target — and if not, which specific intervention will fix it?
+A simple test for whether a tool has genuine manufacturing intelligence: can it tell you, right now, whether today's production plan will hit target — and if not, which specific intervention will fix it?
 If yes, it qualifies.
 If it can only tell you that yesterday's target was missed, it's an analytics tool.
-If it can only tell you that the order was logged correctly, it's an ERP.
+If it can only tell you that the order was logged correctly, it's a legacy ERP doing bookkeeping and nothing more.

-ERP, MES, and analytics each solve real problems.
-None of them solve the cross-functional, in-the-moment decision problem that defines daily life in an SME factory.
-Manufacturing intelligence is the category that fills that gap.
-As more factories adopt the foundational layers, intelligence becomes the differentiator — the layer that turns a digital factory into a well-run one.
+Legacy ERP, MES, and analytics each solve part of the problem.
+On their own, none of them solve the cross-functional, in-the-moment decision problem that defines daily life in an SME factory.
+That's the gap a modern manufacturing ERP closes by building intelligence in.
+As more factories digitise, intelligence becomes the differentiator — the layer that turns a digital factory into a well-run one.

 Frequently asked questions